jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 Settings > Cloud Apps > Microsoft Defender For Endpoint

 ![image](https://github.com/user-attachments/assets/cbf669a5-d6ca-4dbe-b232-f4b5d4ddaf8b)
+> You may want to include a custom message in the blocks to guide users where they should go to raise tickets to get apps unsanctioned if you want to do that kind of thing

 Also ensure that Network protection is in block mode and that Custom Indicators is also turned on:

 ![image](https://github.com/user-attachments/assets/9fa81c57-eed8-4c5b-9d0d-7a575a2e1b96)

 https://learn.microsoft.com/en-us/defender-cloud-apps/mde-govern
+> While you are here Ensure Defender for Cloud apps is turned on from Settings > Endpoints > Advanced Features

 ## Information Protection